Ironclad Industries - Corporate Headquarters

 Building ORACLE's World

-PRCC expands exponentially—data centers, transit networks, automated factories.
-Completely dependent on ORACLE coordination.
+As ORACLE optimizes global logistics, PRCC expands exponentially—data centers, transit networks, automated factories.
+By 2145, they're the largest construction entity on Earth and completely dependent on ORACLE coordination.

 2147